tintin10q/SPL-compiler/report/report.md

 ## Extensions

 I have implemented tuples and string literals.
 The string literals are just syntactic suger for the parsing but the tuple is an actual thing in the ast which is also type checked.

+- Print can also be called without arguments to just print a new line
+- Added a `TRAP 2` to ssm to print char arrays.

 # Appendix